Robert Coates (actor): Actor

-Coates was convinced he was the best actor in business – or at least that is what he claimed.
+Coates claimed to be convinced that he was the best actor in business.
 He frequently forgot his lines and invented new scenes and dialogue on the spot.
-He loved dramatic death scenes and would repeat them – or any other scenes he happened to take a fancy to – three to four times over.
+He loved dramatic death scenes and would repeat them, or any other scenes he happened to take a fancy to, three to four times over.
+Once, when he dropped a diamond buckle just before he was going to exit the stage, he crawled around the stage looking for it.

 Coates claimed that he wanted to improve the classics.
-At the end of his first appearance as Romeo he came back in with a crowbar and tried to pry open Capulet's tomb.
-In another of his antics he made the actress playing Juliet so embarrassed that she clung to a pillar and refused to leave the stage.
-Eventually no actress would agree to play the part with him.
+At the end of his first appearance as Romeo, he came back in with a crowbar and tried to pry open Capulet's tomb.
+In another of his antics, he made the actress playing Juliet so embarrassed that she clung to a pillar and refused to leave the stage.
+Eventually, no actress would agree to play the part with him.

-The audience usually answered with angered catcalls, embarrassed jeering, and a large pelting of orange peels – and loads of laughter.
-His fellow actors would try to make him leave the stage.
+The audience usually responded to Coates' behaviour with angered catcalls, embarrassed jeering, a large pelting of orange peels, and a great deal of laughter, upon which his fellow actors would try to make him leave the stage.
 If Coates thought the audience was getting out of hand, he turned to them and answered in kind.

-His fame spread and people would flock to see whether he really was as bad as they had heard.
-For some reason, Baron Ferdinand de Géramb became his foremost supporter.
-Even the Prince Regent (the future King George IV) would go to see him.
-In 1811, when he played the part of Lothario in The Fair Penitent in London's Haymarket Theatre, the theatre had to turn thousands of would-be spectators away.
+Coates' fame spread, and people would flock to see whether he really was as bad as they had heard.
+For unclear reasons, Baron Ferdinand de Géramb became his foremost supporter.
+Even Prince Regent and future King George Augustus Frederick would go to see him.
+In 1811, when Coates played the part of Lothario in The Fair Penitent in London's Haymarket Theatre, the theatre had to turn thousands of would-be spectators away.
 In another performance in Richmond, Surrey, several audience members had to be treated for excessive laughter.

-Coates went on with his antics.
-Once, when he dropped a diamond buckle when he was going to exit the stage, he crawled around the stage looking for it.
-During his first performance of Romeo & Juliet, he pulled out his snuff box in the middle of a scene and offered some to the occupants of a box.
-Then, during Romeo's death scene, Coates carefully placed his hat on the ground for a pillow and used his dirty handkerchief to dust the stage before lying on it.
-Finally, at the invitation of the audience, he acted out Romeo's death twice—and was about to attempt a third before his Juliet came back to life and interrupted him.
-The amusement of the audience was enormous.
-There is some question as to whether Coates believed he was a great actor as he professed to, or if his performances were brilliant parody.
+There is question as to whether Coates believed he was a great actor as he claimed, or if his performances were actually deliberate parody.